Trinity Centre for People with Intellectual Disabilities has a research agenda that promotes an inclusive research approach, in which:

 - Initiating and leading the research project.

-The National Institute for Intellectual Disability (CIID), Trinity College has been established as a research centre with a view to improve inclusive policy and practice for individuals with intellectual disabilities and their families.
+Trinity Centre for People with Intellectual Disabilities, Trinity College has been established as a research centre with a view to improve inclusive policy and practice for individuals with intellectual disabilities and their families.

 The Institute facilitates an innovative research partnership between academic staff, undergraduate and postgraduate students, practitioners, government departments, voluntary agencies, and people with intellectual disabilities and their families.

-Dr. Patricia O'Brien, Director of the CIID arrived from the University of Auckland in New Zealand in 2004 to take up the post of Director of the CIID.
+Dr. Patricia O'Brien, previous Director of Trinity Centre for People with Intellectual Disabilities arrived from the University of Auckland in New Zealand in 2004 to take up the post of Director of the Centre.
 Her research background includes; follow up studies on the effects of de-institutionalisation of people with intellectual disability; the interface between offenders with intellectual disability and the criminal justice system; and enhancing effectiveness in special education.

 In 2004-5 Fulbright Scholar, Dr. Susan Ryan, from the University of Anchorage undertook a study on Education and support needs of students with Foetal Alcohol Spectrum Disorder (FASD) and Autistic Spectrum Disorders (ASD) in rural and urban Ireland .
 In 2005, Dr Ryan also won a grant from the Ministry of Education and Science to develop a resource for families of students with foetal alcohol syndrome.